algolia-samples/email-recommendations/README.md

 # Email recommendations

-This sample app showcases how to leverage Algolia Recommend to show product recommendations in emails.
+This sample app shows how to leverage Algolia Search and Algolia Recommend to display product recommendations in emails.
+Showing recommendations is a great way to engage your customers at various stages of their journey before and after visiting your site.

+This sample app comes with the following recommendation models:

+- A customer browsed in a category: recommend **best rated** products from that category.
+This recommendation model uses Algolia's [Faceting](/doc/guides/managing-results/refine-results/faceting/) feature.
+- A customer just bought a product: recommend products that are **frequently bought together**.
+This recommendation model uses [Algolia Recommend](/doc/guides/algolia-ai/recommend/) to train a machine-learning algorithm based on which products users often buy together.
+- A customer just bought a product: recommend **related products**.
+This model also leverages Algolia Recommend to train a machine-learning algorithm to find products that similar.
+- A customer has an existing user profile: recommend products that match their _affinities_.
+This model uses Algolia Recommend and [Personalization](/doc/guides/personalization/what-is-personalization/).

 ## Features